-If the SIU Director determines, as a result of an investigation under the Act, that there are reasonable grounds to believe that a person has committed an offence under the Criminal Code (Canada), the SIU Director shall cause charges to be laid against the person; in the case of an offence under any other law of Canada or under Ontario law, the SIU Director may cause charges to be laid but is not required to (section 32).
+If the SIU Director determines, as a result of an investigation under the Act, that there are reasonable grounds to believe that a person has committed an offence under the Criminal Code (Canada), the SIU Director shall cause charges to be laid against the person (section 32).
 Sections 33 and 34 address requirements for the SIU Director to give public notice of the results of investigations under the Act.
 Investigations are subject to the timing and related notice requirements of section 35.